 Tom Lehmann paid a visit to the PMQ Test Kitchen in Oxford, Mississippi, to share his dough-making expertise and discuss his plans for the future as an industry consultant.

 From Pizza Fan to Baking Scientist

 Readers of Lehmann’s longtime PMQ column, “In Lehmann’s Terms,” may get the impression of a sober-minded technician in a white lab coat, tirelessly analyzing the biochemical properties of yeast and the role of microbes in enzyme degradation.
-Lehmann can and will explain that kind of stuff until your head starts spinning—he has a ready answer for just about every dough-related question.
+Lehmann can and will explain that kind of stuff in great detail until your head starts spinning—he has a ready answer for just about every dough-related question.
 “I am a scientist,” he says.
 “I make no bones about it.”

 But The Dough Doctor isn’t all business.
 Affable, chatty and quick to smile, Lehmann is also an avid outdoorsman who’s just as happy in a deer stand as he is in the kitchen.
 He likes a good joke and loves a bad one—the worse, the better.
 “My oldest son, Jerry, and I like wordplay, and every once in a while we really get into it, leading to groans from everyone present,” he says with a grin.
 “Come to think of it, that was a pretty common reaction from my fellow staff members at AIB.”